Did Cydcoed grants for community woodland development deliver social and economic results?

-This Cydcoed evaluation programme provided a summative evaluation of Cydcoed Phase I and II analysing the extent to which they are achieving the longer term desired outcomes of the programme: high capacity community groups able to influence decisions about their locality; woods that provide long-term local social, economic, and environmental benefits; and individuals able to play a positive role in their local community.
+groups to influence decisions about their locality; making woods deliver long-term local social, economic, and environmental benefits; and supporting individuals to play a positive role in their local community.

 Funders and partners